-If you have certain medical conditions, it might be safer have your baby in hospital.
+If you have certain medical conditions, it might be recommended to have your baby in hospital.
 This is because hospitals have specialists who can help you if you need any treatment when you’re in labour (NHS, 2018).

 How do I choose where to give birth?

 You could ask your midwife for information and they can discuss the options available to you in your area.
-It’s also good to get information from as many sources as possible.
+It’s also good to get information from other sources such as antenatal courses.

 Where you decide to give birth will depend on your wishes and any needs for clinical support you may have.
 Wherever you choose - hospital, midwife-led unit or home - the place should feel right for you.